noselusbe/noselus-backend/README.md

 The documentation of the api will come soon.

 You must also run an instance of SOLR, used for indexing and search.
-A Solr `home` directory and installations instructions are available in `src/main/test/resources/solr/home/noselus.be_solr_how_to_start.md`
+More information is available in `src/main/solr/noselus.be_solr_how_to_start.md` The build will create a `be.noselus-1.0-SNAPSHOT-solr-config.zip` file, unzip it somewhere and use it as solr home directory

 Configure the variable SOLR_URL (for instance: `http://localhost:8983/solr/noselusbe`) into environment.